Speak with our Summit Experts 24/7

 Short answer: Yes when climbed with the right itinerary and operator.

-Mount Kilimanjaro is a non-technical trek.
-You do not need ropes, harnesses, or mountaineering experience.
-The primary risk is altitude and altitude risk is largely managed through itinerary design, pacing, and professional monitoring.
+Importantly, Mount Kilimanjaro is a non-technical trek.
+For instance, you do not need ropes, harnesses, or mountaineering experience.
+However, the primary risk is altitude.
+Altitude risk is largely managed through itinerary design, pacing, and professional monitoring.

-Each year, approximately 30,000–40,000 climbers attempt Kilimanjaro.
-The majority who choose 7–8 day itineraries with structured medical oversight complete their climb safely.
+For example, each year approximately 30,000–40,000 climbers attempt Kilimanjaro.
+Specifically, the majority who choose 7–8 day itineraries with structured medical oversight complete their climb safely.

 Kilimanjaro isn’t inherently dangerous.
 Poor planning is.